 Do Janne Vermeulen is ‘Architect in Residence’ at the Amsterdam Architecture Center (Arcam) in the months April to June.
 In that period she focuses on Smart Cities and the role of the designer.
+In a weekly blog Do Janne brings several themes regarding Smart Cities to our attention.

 Every three months the Amsterdam Architecture Center appoints an Architect in Residence (AiR).
 The AiR is an independent designer who encourages discussion about urban developments in a free role within the Amsterdam Architecture Center, for example with debates, moderations and columns.
 The AiR provides solicited and unsolicited advice to the city and its residents.